SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==========================================================================
 Date        Notes
 ==========  ==========================================================================
-2016-02-08  * Updated for Swift 2.2.
+2016-02-08  * Added discussion of how to distinguish

-            * Added discussion of how to distinguish between methods or initializers whose names differ only by the names of their arguments in the :ref:`Expressions_ExplicitMemberExpression` section.
+              between methods or initializers whose names differ only by the names of their arguments in the :ref:`Expressions_ExplicitMemberExpression` section.